Brown Patch – Fescue’s Biggest Summer Challenge

 It is common for us to receive a call reporting:

-“I just can’t get enough water on my fescue to keep it alive…” only to make a site visit to find a thinning fescue lawn struggling with self-induced Brown Patch from overwatering.
+“I just can’t get enough water on my fescue to keep it alive…” only to make a site visit to find a thinning fescue lawn struggling with self-induced brown patch from overwatering.

 Bagworm Alert!